LLM Observability: How to Monitor Large Language Models in Production

 Introduction

-The rise of Large Language Models (LLMs) has transformed the landscape of AI-driven applications, from conversational agents to advanced search systems.
-As these models permeate enterprise workflows, the challenge shifts from building impressive prototypes to maintaining reliable, scalable, and high-quality production systems.
+The evolution of Large Language Models (LLMs) has transformed the landscape of AI-driven applications, from conversational bots to autonomous agents capable of building full stack applications, LLMs have become significantly capable.
+As these models permeate enterprise workflows, the challenge shifts from building impressive proof-of-concepts to maintaining reliable, scalable, and high-quality production systems delivering real user value.
 LLM observability (the practice of monitoring, tracing, and evaluating LLM behavior in live environments) is now a critical discipline for teams aiming to deliver robust AI solutions.

 Why LLM Observability Matters